ethereum/EIPs/EIPS/eip-draft-ZKID-standard.md

 - [SBT_certification](../assets/eip-zkID/contracts/SBT_certification.sol) is the example of identity certificate that can be assigned by the KYC controller contract. this implements all th functions and events in the standard interface.

-apart from that there is [example script](../assets/eip-zkID/script/createProof.js) that allows the creation of proofs offchain and publish the proofs and specific public signatures onchain for the verification process.
+apart from that there is [example script](../assets/eip-zkID/script/createProof.js) that allows the creation of proofs off-chain and publish the proofs and specific public signatures onchain for the verification process.

 ## Security Considerations

 1. Writing functions interfaces (i.e `changeStandardRequirement()`, `certify()` and `revoke()`) SHOULD be executed by admin roles in the SBT certificate contract as the getter functions (verify()) depends on the availablity of the necessary metadata to be immutable by any other non-admin entity.

-2. The modifiers SHOULD not be deployed for the verifier contract that is upgradable (either via proxy patterns defined by EIP-1167, EIP-1967). if the requirement is deemed important, there needs to be appropriate roles(usually by admin) in order to insure that verification logic doesnt get updated without the admin permission.
+2. The modifiers SHOULD not be deployed for the verifier contract that is upgradable (either via proxy patterns defined by [eip-1167](./eip-1167.md), [eip-1967](./eip-1967.md)). if the requirement is deemed important, there needs to be appropriate roles(usually by admin) in order to insure that verification logic doesn't get updated without the admin permission.

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).